UPDATED 7/1/17: The Midwest Bruins will hold open tryouts in early August:

 -Transportation of entire 18U team and coaches to and from ALL games and tournaments on our Team Bus.

 -Transportation of entire 16U team and coaches to Overnight/Travel tournaments only on 15-passenger Vans.

 -Hotel Accommodations for All players and coaches at Overnight/Travel tournaments

 -Winter Practice/Lessons Facilities at Smith Baseball Academy in Topeka

 The teams’ budget does not include, and these items are to be paid for separately by the player:

 Optional Uniforms – Cage Jackets, Extra hat, pants, jerseys, Parent/Family shirts and Fan Gear, etc.

 Meals – Each player is responsible for their own meal expenses. *However, at most hotels we stay, there is a daily complimentary breakfast.

-For a typical SUMMER season, the budget costs are estimated at:
+For the SUMMER Program, player fees are estimated at:

 *There are sponsorship opportunities to aid with finances, if you are interested.